Healthdirect Free Australian health advice you can count on.

 • Their children seem afraid of the person or show withdrawn or anxious behaviour.

-What are the effects of domestic violence?
+What are the effects of domestic and family violence?

-You might find yourself changing your behaviour or avoiding certain topics around the person.
+You might find yourself changing your behaviour or avoiding certain topics around the abuser.
 You may feel like you deserve the abuse or that you are to blame.
-But remember, you are never to blame for someone else’s behaviour.
+But remember, you are never to blame for someone else's behaviour.

-Domestic violence can have a harmful effect on children, even if the child is not a direct victim of violence.
-Witnessing violence between parents can disrupt a child’s sense of safety and securityhttps://www.pregnancybirthbaby.org.au/the-first-1000-days.
+Domestic and family violence can have a harmful effect on children, even if the child is not a direct victim of violence.

-Domestic violence can have long-term effects on children’s physical and mental health, as well as their learning and social development.
+Seeing violence between parents can disrupt a child's sense of safety and security.
+This can have long-term effects on children's physical and mental health, as well as their learning and social development.
 They may not learn about healthy relationships, and are more likely to use controlling and manipulative behaviour themselves.

 What is the 'cycle of abuse'?

 After the honeymoon phase, the event may be forgotten.
-Both the abuser and the person being abused may try to justify the abuse or deny how bad it is.
+Both the abuser and the victim may try to justify the abuse or deny how bad it is.
+The cycle may then begin again.

 What can I do if I'm in an abusive relationship?